 How Are DraftKings, FanDuel, and NJ Sportsbook Winnings Taxed?

 Sports betting winnings from NJ-licensed sportsbooks are taxable as ordinary income in NJ, just like casino winnings.
 This includes online sports betting through DraftKings, FanDuel, BetMGM, Caesars, and all other licensed operators, as well as in-person betting at NJ casinos and racetracks.
-Daily fantasy sports (DFS) contest winnings are also included.
+Daily fantasy sports (DFS) contest winnings are taxable in NJ as well - but note that NJ's Fantasy Sports Act classifies qualifying DFS as skill-based rather than gambling, so whether DFS nets inside the gambling category is a position decision (see the fantasy sports guide).

 Most online sportsbooks provide year-end tax summaries showing your total activity.
 These are essential for accurate reporting.
 Download your statements from every platform you used during the year.